 The term of each stock option is fixed by the compensation committee and may not exceed ten years from the date of grant.
 In the case of certain 10% stockholders who receive incentive stock options, the option may not be exercised after five years from the date of grant.
 The compensation committee determines at what time or times each option may be exercised and the period of time, if any, after retirement, death, disability or termination of employment during which options may be exercised.
 Options may be made exercisable in installments.
-The exercisability of options may be accelerated by the compensation committee.
-The compensation committee may establish the means by which the exercise price may be paid, including by cash, check, by tendering unrestricted shares of common stock, or by means of a broker-assisted cashless exercise.
+The exercisability of options may be accelerated by the compensation committee may establish the means by which the exercise price may be paid, including by cash, check, by tendering unrestricted shares of common stock, or by means of a broker-assisted cashless exercise.

 Upon termination of an option holder's employment or service with the Company due to death or disability, any portion of an option held by the option holder which is not then exercisable shall thereupon terminate, and any portion of an option held by the option holder which is then exercisable shall remain exercisable for the lesser of one year following such termination of employment or service or until the expiration of the term of the option.
-Upon termination of an option holder's employment or service with the Company for cause (which is defined in the Amended and Restated Plan), any option held by the option holder shall immediately terminate and shall cease to be exercisable.
-If an option holder's employment or service with the Company terminates for any other reason other than death, disability or cause, then any portion of an option which is not then exercisable shall thereupon terminate, and any portion of an option which is then exercisable shall remain exercisable for the lesser of 90 days following such termination or until the expiration of the term of the option.
+Upon termination of an option holder shall immediately terminate and shall cease to be exercisable.
+If an option holder's employment or service with the Company for the lesser of one year following terminates for any other reason other than death, disability or cause, then any portion of an option which is not then exercisable shall thereupon terminate, and any portion of an option which is then exercisable shall remain exercisable for the lesser of 90 days following such termination or until the expiration or until the term of the term of the term of the option.